KostasSar/terraform-beginner-bootcamp-2023/README.md

 Data sources allow Terraform to use information defined outside of Terraform, defined by another separate Terraform configuration, or modified by functions.

+### Terraform fmt

+The terraform fmt command is used to rewrite Terraform configuration files to a canonical format and style.
+Makes files easy to read and modify.

+### Terraform for_each

+The for_each meta-argument accepts a map or a set of strings, and creates an instance for each item in that map or set.
+Each instance has a distinct infrastructure object associated with it, and each is separately created, updated, or destroyed when the configuration is applied.

+### Image file referencing issues

+When testing the first version of a static website with jpg files, there was an issue with finding the correct file path and load the images on the browser.
+To resolve this:
+1. The `content_type = "image/jpeg"` attribute was set for the newly uploaded image assets on the website S3 bucket.
+2. Asset referencing in the `index.html` file was switched from absolute path to relative path.

+After changing the content version, thus triggering the cache invalidation, and refreshing the webpage, the images were now included!

 ## Sources